Kurram District: Climate

 Climate of the valley remains pleasant most of the summer however in winters minimum temperature is usually below freezing point, occasionally mercury drop below -10 degree Celsius.
 Parachinar is ranked the fourth-coldest location in Pakistan by the weather charts website "Climate-Charts" that uses data available from the World Meteorological Organization.

 The northern and western heights of the valley receive snowfalls in winters.
 Much of the precipitations occur during spring and summer season.
 Autumn and winter are usually dry.
 Due to its climatic condition Kurram Agency is known for certain agricultural products throughout Pakistan such as peanut, bean, tomatoes and coarse rice.
 Wild olive trees are abundantly found along other trees and plants.
 Maple (chinar) is the identity of Kurram Agency especially Parachinar.

-Terrorism
+Terrorism issue

 Taliban

 Kurram was a stronghold of the TTP till 2008 when the Pakistani Army ordered a military operation in the Agency to flush out the militants.
-The military offensive, named Operation Koh-e-Safaid, ended in 2011 with the Lower and Upper Subdivisions of the agency falling back into the Pakistani control.
+The military offensives Operation Khwakh Ba De Sham and Operation Koh-e-Safaid, ended in 2011 with the Lower and Upper Subdivisions of the agency falling back into the Pakistani control.
 In August, 2012, the Upper and Lower Subdivisions were de-notified as Conflict zones while as a military operation continued in Masozai Area of Central Kurram Agency.
+The writ of the Government of Pakistan was restored more or less whole of the Kurram Agency by 2012 as result of the militay operations that pushed back militants back into the Afghanistan.

 The Kurram faction of Haqqani Network is commanded by the notorious Fazal Saeed Haqqani who is known for his bloody ambushes against Shia community of Kurram Agency.
 He has thousands of armed supporters from local tribes of Bangash, Watizai, and Daudzai.

 Sectarianism

-Kurram Agency has become increasingly victimized by sectarian violence as tensions grew between the Shiites and Sunnis of the agency.
+Kurram Agency has become increasingly victimized by sectarian violence as tensions grew between the Shiites and Sunnis of the agency since Soviet–Afghan War, During the war Kurram was the safe passage for the both Shia Sunni Mujahideen to carried out cross border attacks on Soviet Forces in Afghanistan but in the end of war Sunni Mujahideen attacked the Shia villages and in retaliation Shia Mujahideen launched retaliatory attacks on Sunni village's and fighting continues to date, The Major battles were fought in 2007.